-Canon G7 X Mark II versus Panasonic FZ2000
+Canon G7 X Mark II vs Panasonic FZ2000

-The Canon PowerShot G7 X Mark II and the Panasonic Lumix DMC-FZ2000 (labelled Panasonic FZ2500 in some countries) are two digital cameras that were announced, respectively, in February 2016 and September 2016.
+The Canon PowerShot G7 X Mark II and the Panasonic Lumix DMC-FZ2000 (labelled Panasonic FZ2500 in some countries) are two digital cameras that were officially introduced, respectively, in February 2016 and September 2016.
 Both the G7X Mark II and the FZ2000 are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2000 is considerably larger (118 percent) than the Canon G7 X Mark II.
 Moreover, the FZ2000 is substantially heavier (187 percent) than the G7X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the FZ2000 are weather-sealed.